 - baking soda - gives this Christmas cookie cake a bit of lift!

-- 1 cup mini chocolate chips - I like the look and texture of mini chips, but you can use regular chocolate chips or chunks of semisweet chocolate if you like!
+- 1 cup mini chocolate chips - I like the look and texture of mini chips, but you can use regular chocolate chips, white chocolate chips, or chunks of semisweet chocolate if you like!
+And if you're a chocolate lover, check out my Hot Chocolate Mug Cake or my Pinecone Brownie Recipe!

-- sprinkles - I like to use a mix of festive sprinkles to add some fun to this Christmas Cookie cake!
+- sprinkles - I like to use a mix of red and green sprinkles to add some fun to this Christmas Cookie cake!
+And if you love sprinkles, check out my Birthday Rice Krispie Treats!

 Equipment

-The main tool you'll need for this Christmas Cookie cake is a 9-inch springform pan, cake pan, or a tart pan with a removable bottom, which is what I used.
+The main tool you'll need for this delicious Christmas Cookie cake recipe is a 9-inch springform pan lined with parchment paper, cake pan, or a tart pan with a removable bottom, which is what I used.
 If you use a tart pan, be sure it's at least 1.5 inches deep to accommodate the amount of cookie dough!

 Step by Step

-- Start your Christmas cookie cake by creaming together your butter and sugars with an electric mixer.
+- Start your Christmas cookie cake by creaming together your butter and sugars with an electric mixer or a stand mixer.
 Once they're nice and fluffy, add in your eggs and vanilla.
 Mix another few minutes until everything is fluffy and smooth.

 - Then you'll sift in your flour and baking soda (and salt, if using unsalted butter).